-- (1) Low initial abstract value: The abstract view of the shared data is low when first shared. - (2) Modifications are low: Unchanged2. - (3) Modification arguments fulfill sufficient precondition: (a) Arguments of each modification fulfill a given precondition that (b) ensures that the abstract view of the shared data remains low after the modification. - (4) Abstract Commutativity: All modifications commute w.r.t. the abstract view of shared data.
+- (1) Low initial abstract value: The abstract view of the shared data is low when first shared. - (2) Number of modifications is low: Unchanged. - (3) Modification arguments fulfill sufficient precondition: (a) Arguments of each modification fulfill a given precondition that (b) ensures that the abstract view of the shared data remains low after the modification. - (4) Abstract Commutativity: All modifications commute w.r.t. the abstract view of shared data.

-By enabling these relaxations, abstract commutativity allows us to handle many more practical examples than standard commutativity.
+By enabling these relaxations, abstract commutativity allows us to handle many more practical examples than standard commutativity, at the cost of weakening the resulting guarantee: Now we may consider only the abstraction of the final value of the data structure to be low after concurrent modifications have been performed (all its intermediate values read during concurrent modification must still be treated as high).
 To demonstrate that the relaxed conditions are sufficient, we can make a similar argument as before to argue that the abstract view of each shared data structure will be low after all concurrent modifications on it have been performed.